RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 ![](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2018/19/sessions/03/assets/tenor_2.gif)

-As part 1 of your homework, we're going to think about making an elevator pitch for your advertising campaign.
-To do this we are going to define:
+As part 1 of your homework, you're going to think about making an elevator pitch for your advertising campaign.
+To do this you will define:

 * What is your campaign idea?
 * Who is it for?